 How do I look after my equipment?

-There are some very easy methods you can employ to ensure your snorkeling gear stays in the very best condition.
+There are some very easy methods you can employ to ensure your snorkel sets stays in the very best condition.
 Silicone doesn’t do very well in direct sunlight, so it is best to avoid leaving your gear out on a window ledge or countertop.

 What is the best weather to snorkel in?

-If your gear is designed for warmer waters, then it’s best to stick to snorkeling on sunny days.
+If your dive gear, masks and snorkel sets are designed for warmer waters, then it’s best to stick to snorkeling on sunny days.
 Choppy waters are best avoided where possible, not only for safety but also for your snorkeling experience.
 Choppy water will stir up the sea bed, which will obscure your vision almost entirely, making your trip a waste of time.

 What is the difference between dry and semi-dry snorkels?